 Wine ratings look at various characteristics such as color and appearance, aroma and bouquet, and overall flavor and finish.
 We’ve put together this easy-to-read guide with information on how wine is ranked using both the 100-point scale and the medal system scale.
 Read on to discover how wine scales work, plus a list of our favorite Cellar Collection award-winning wines!

-Robert Parker is credited for the famous 50-100 point wine scale as we know it today.
+Robert Parker is credited for developing the famous 50-100 point wine scale as we know it today.
 Parker is one of the world’s most well-known wine critics and the author of the popular ‘Wine Advocate’ monthly mailer.
-In the 1970s, he created a scale based on the American Standardized Grading Scale, which is broken down as follows.
+In the 1970s, he created points for wine based on the American Standardized Grading Scale, which is broken down as follows.

 Blind Taste Medaling